vifani/devops-hosted-agent/README.md

 # Introduction
 This repository contains resources to build a Docker image containing Visual Studio Build Tools and an Azure DevOps Agent.
 This image can be used to deploy a **self-hosted Windows Azure DevOps Build agent**.

-# Build Docker Image on Windows
+# Build and run a Docker image on Windows
 In order to build the container image on Windows you need to
 - Install Docker Desktop (https://www.docker.com/products/docker-desktop)
 - Switch to Windows Containers